optimatika/ojAlgo-extensions/ojAlgo-cplex/README.md

 Use [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio) from within ojAlgo – use CPLEX as a solver from ExpressionsBasedModel.

-When/if ojAlgo's built-in optimisation solvers are not capable of solving your model it is possible to plug in other solvers.
+When/if ojAlgo's built-in optimisation solvers are not capable of solving your model (fast enough) it is possible to plug in other solvers.
 CPLEX is one such solver where an integration already exists.

 ## Prerequisites